Fort Lauderdale Bicycle Accident Lawyer

 - No level of injury or fatality is acceptable on the city streets.

 - Traffic injuries are not accidents but preventable incidents.

 - The public should actively participate in efforts to make the city streets safer.

 The city aims to improve the condition and availability of sidewalks, availability of biking paths, management of traffic congestion, and the safety of biking.
 Citywide efforts to help bikers can go a long way toward decreasing the number of collisions, but, unfortunately, it can’t end them altogether.
 Many bicycle accidents aren’t due to poor roadway conditions, but factors like negligent drivers and bikers under the influence of alcohol.
 Regardless of the cause, injured bicyclists may be eligible for compensation.

 Bicycle accidents occur due to a number of different factors.
 Potholes can eject bicyclists from their seats.
 Lack of bike paths can lead to collisions on the roadway.
 Drivers can open their car doors into oncoming cyclists.
 Many bicycle accidents are preventable with proper care and attention.
 It is up to every roadway maintenance crew, driver, and cyclist to reduce the number of collisions in Fort Lauderdale.
 A breach of duty, such as texting and driving, resulting in an accident, is negligence.

-Speak to the skilled bicycle accident attorneys at Chalik & Chalik for legal counsel regarding a recent bicycle accident in Fort Lauderdale.
+Chalik & Chalik is available 24/7 for legal counsel regarding a recent bicycle accident in Fort Lauderdale.
 These crashes can involve myriad state and citywide laws, such as helmet regulations and roadway rules.
 It’s often in your favor to get counsel from a professional personal injury lawyer before making a decision about your settlement or claims options.